 - 2 tsp baking powder

 - 2 tsp vanilla extract or vanilla paste

 - 2 tbsp non dairy yogurt (I used Forager cashew yogurt)

 - 3 tbsp water

 - 1 tbsp potato or corn starch

 Preheat the oven to 400 degrees Fahrenheit (200 degrees Celcius).
 Grease two cookie sheets with a little oil or dress them with parchment paper.

-Place the flour and baking powder in a big bowl, and crumble in the room temperature vegan butter with your hands.
-Add in the vanilla extract and sugar as well as the non dairy yogurt and combine until you form a dough.
+Place the flour, sugar and baking powder in a big bowl, and crumble/knead in the room temperature vegan butter with your hands.
+Add in the vanilla extract and the non dairy yogurt and combine until you form a dough.
 If it’s a little wet, you can add a touch more flour and/or sugar.